webmindml/prepostprocess.ddd/README.md

 gr_interface.launch()
 </code>

-we define two custom functions, preprocess_ddd and postprocess_webgpu, which handle the loading and processing of .ddd files and the postprocessing of WebGPU output, respectively.
+defining two custom functions, preprocess_ddd and postprocess_webgpu, to handle the loading and processing of .ddd files and the postprocessing of WebGPU output, respectively.

-The preprocess_ddd function is a preprocessor for the .ddd files, which takes the file path as input, loads the file's data, and preprocesses it for use with WebGPU.
-You should replace the placeholder logic with your actual .ddd file handling and processing code.
+The preprocess_ddd function is a preprocessor for the .ddd files taking the file path as input, loading the file's data, and preprocesses the data for use with WebGPU.
+Replace the placeholder logic with your actual .ddd file handling and processing code.

 The postprocess_webgpu function is a postprocessor for the WebGPU output.
 It takes the raw WebGPU output as input and processes it before displaying it.
-The exact postprocessing logic will depend on the specific output format of your WebGPU library and how you want to visualize or present the results.
+The exact postprocessing logic will depend on the specific output format of your WebGPU library and how you want to <i>visualize</i> or present the results.

 We then define a custom input component ddd_input using gr.inputs.File, specifying the preprocess_ddd function as the preprocessor.